Annual Financial Support Package

 Annual Financial Support Packages are offered to eligible Philosophy graduate students for one academic year (MA), four academic years (PhD) or five academic years (direct-entry PhD).
 Financial support packages are conditional upon full-time registration and meeting our conditions for progression towards the degree.
 Our Annual Financial Support Packages are provided to help off-set tuition and fees, the details of which can be found via the Office of the Registrar here.
 Financial support is subject to change each academic year, but will not go below the initial offer amount specified in the offer of admission to the program.

-Individualized Annual Financial Support Packages are emailed by the Graduate Affairs Assistant to each fundable graduate student prior to the start of each academic year outlining the financial support for the coming year.
+Individualized Annual Financial Support Packages are emailed by the Graduate Program Coordinator to each fundable graduate student upon their term activation outlining the financial support for the coming year.
+Eligible students are term activated August 1st and ongoing from that point as admission conditions are fulfilled (ex. study permits presented to SGPS), etc.

 This financial support package may include support funding from the supervisor’s research grant, external scholarship support (such as SSHRC, NSERC, CIHR, OTS, OGS, QEII, etc.), a Graduate Teaching Assistantship, internal scholarship support (such as Western Graduate Research Scholarships, program-based scholarships, endowments, etc.), and employment other than a Graduate Teaching Assistantship.
 When students do not hold external funding (e.g. SSHRC or OGS), a typical financial support package would consist of WGRS and GTA funding.
 The components of our annual financial support are detailed below.